neevan0842/Smart-Legal-Assistance/README.md

 ### 3. Set Up Environment Variables

-Copy the sample environment file:
+The project comes with a `.env.sample` file listing all required environment variables.
+Copy it to `.env` if not already present:

 ```bash
 cp .env.sample .env
 ```

-Edit `.env` and fill in your credentials:
+Edit the `.env` file and fill in your credentials.
+The following variables must be set:

 ```env
 # PINECONE CONFIGURATION